aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Executive branch:

-cabinet: Council of Ministers appointed by the president, approved by the National Assembly
+cabinet: Ministers appointed by president, approved by National Assembly

-elections: president elected by the National Assembly for a five-year term; election last held 24 February 2002 (next to be held in 2007); prime minister appointed by the president with the approval of the National Assembly for a five-year term
+elections: president and vice president elected by National Assembly for five-year terms; election last held 8 June 2006 (next to be held in 2011); prime minister nominated by president and elected by National Assembly for five-year term

 Legislative branch:

-unicameral National Assembly (109 seats; members elected by popular vote to serve five-year terms; note - total number of seats increased from 99 to 109 for the 2002 election)
+unicameral National Assembly (115 seats; members elected by popular vote to serve five-year terms)

-election results: percent of vote by party - NA; seats by party - LPRP or LPRP-approved (independent, non-party members) 109
+election results: percent of vote by party - NA; seats by party - LPRP 113, independents 2

 Judicial branch: